MV Piano Land: 1995–2019: Oriana

-In December 2006 Oriana underwent a £12 million refit in Bremerhaven, Germany.
-Coinciding with the refit she was re-registered from Britain to Bermuda so that weddings could be held at sea.
+In December 2006, Oriana underwent a £12 million refit in Bremerhaven, Germany.
+Coinciding with the refit, she was re-registered from Britain to Bermuda so that weddings could be held at sea.
 Oriana was also home to 'Oriana Rhodes', a restaurant designed by the celebrity chef Gary Rhodes in the former Curzon Room.
-This was later replaced by 'Sindhu' by chef Atul Kochhar, which remained in place until Oriana's departure from the P&O fleet.
-Other modifications during the 2006 refit included the extension of the cricket themed 'Lord's Tavern', and refurbishment of the children's play areas.
-All her cabins were restyled to include one of four new colour schemes, new curtains, carpets, beds, linen and duvets.
-During a 2011 refit at Blohm & Voss shipyard, Oriana's stern was remodelled and she was also converted to serve an adults only market, with the children's play areas removed and replaced with additional passenger cabins.
+This was later replaced by 'Sindhu' by chef Atul Kochhar, which remained in place until Oriana departed from the P&O fleet.
+Other modifications during the 2006 refit included the extension of the cricket-themed 'Lord's Tavern', and refurbishment of the children's play areas.
+All her cabins were restyled to include one of four new colour schemes, along with new curtains, carpets, beds, linen, and duvets.
+During a 2011 refit at the Blohm & Voss shipyard, Oriana's stern was remodelled, and she was converted to serve an adults-only market, with the children's play areas removed and replaced by additional passenger cabins.

-During cruises in four consecutive years to 2014 the ship suffered outbreaks of norovirus; about 400 passengers were affected in 2012, earning the vessel the nickname of "the plague ship".
+During cruises in four consecutive years to 2014, the ship suffered outbreaks of norovirus; about 400 passengers were affected in 2012, earning the vessel the nickname of "the plague ship".
 In 2014 passengers, angry at not being told of the earlier outbreaks, took legal action against P&O Cruises.

 In June 2018, P&O Cruises announced that Oriana would be leaving the fleet in August 2019.
 Oriana departed on her final cruise, to Norway, the North Cape and Northern Ireland, on 23 July 2019 and returned on 9 August.